 What affects our biological age?

-"This includes all facets of exercise, including a resistance program that’s routinely changed every few months, cardiovascular training such as running to maintain a strong heart, and holistic training like stretching, yoga and mobility along with mediation and relaxation to lower stress."
+Your biological age is influenced by your lifestyle, including your fitness levels and nutrition, so lowering it will require improving all aspects of your health.
+"This includes all facets of exercise, like following a strength training program that’s routinely changed every few months, cardiovascular training such as running to maintain a strong heart, and holistic training like stretching, yoga, and mobility along with mediation and relaxation to lower stress," says physical training instructor and molecular genetics specialist Sean Lerwill, pointing to a study by Saarland University that shows keeping levels of the stress hormone cortisol to a minimum through exercise will help ward off premature aging.

-"While some lifestyle factors drastically speed up aging, such as increased abdominal fat and smoking, how much weight loss or quitting smoking affects biological age depends on a combination of the person’s genes and environment," says Gordon.
-"Many tested lifestyle factors that affect aging appear to be highly individual, which points to the need of developing a personalized approach (such as personalized exercises)."
+This is all broad advice though, Gordon Lauc warns, as lowering your biological age can't be a one-size-fits-all approach.
+"While some lifestyle factors drastically speed up aging, such as increased abdominal fat and smoking, how much weight loss or quitting smoking affects biological age depends on a combination of the person’s genes and environment," he says.

 The biological age calculator

-For a reflection of how your body is aging, use this biological age calculator to determine what you need to do to help improve your longevity.
-Start with your age then answer eight key questions, adding or subtracting years depending on your answers.
+Use our biological age calculator to work out how well your body is aging, and if your lifestyle needs a healthy overhaul.
+Start with your actual age, then answer the following eight key questions, adding or subtracting years depending on your answers.

 - I’m overweight and need to lose a stone or more (+2 years)